20 BEST Things To Do In Kefalonia, Greece

 Xi Beach

 Xi Beach is named for its distinctive X shape.
 Its red-colored sand also helps it to stand out and it’s one of the most popular coves on the island for locals and visitors alike.
-The waters are more shallow so often families with younger children will go since it’s easier for them to swim.
+The waters are shallower, so families with younger children will often go since it’s easier for them to swim.

-White clay cliffs are all around this scenic shoreline.
-It’s even traditional to rub the clay on your body and then rinse it in the sea.
-It’s said to be good for your skin and feels like such a fun DIY spa experience.
+White clay cliffs are all around this scenic shoreline and it’s even traditional to rub the clay on your body and then rinse it in the sea.
+It’s said to be good for your skin and a fun DIY spa experience!

 Best Restaurants in Kefalonia

-• Captain Nikolas (Paliki): One of the best things to do in Kefalonia is eating at a Traditional Greek Taverna.
+- Captain Nikolas (Paliki): One of the best things to do in Kefalonia is eat at a Traditional Greek Taverna.
 Captain Nikolas is one of the best-reviewed restaurants on the island and for good reason!

 How to Get Around Kefalonia

 The best way to get around Kefalonia is with a rental car.
-The island is pretty large and if you want to get to all these Kefalonia attractions it is best to have a car.
+The island is very large and if you want to get to all these Kefalonia attractions, it is best to have a car.
 We typically rent a car on every Greek island we visit.

 Experience driving in Greece is helpful, as I can almost guarantee the roads on the Ionian Islands are nothing like driving back where you are from.
-Roads are winding and often dilapidated.
+Roads are winding, steep, and often dilapidated.
+Still I would not book a scooter or 4×4 to get around Kefalonia,.
+The island is BIG and it will take you forever to get around, even with a car!
 You can see our tips for renting a car in Greece here.

 Search and Compare Prices for Rental Cars